Copyediting Fiction and Nonfiction Books: Principles & Mechanics

 Your Instructor – Susannah Noel

 Susannah Noel, MA, has copyedited and proofread books, websites, corporate communications, and academic journals for over twenty years.
 She now focuses exclusively on fiction and nonfiction trade books for traditional publishers, particularly Macmillan, and independent authors.
-Recent titles include Christmas in London by Anita Hughes, Choose Wonder Over Worry by Amber Rae, and Egglike by Adi Gelbart.
-Susannah is also a developmental editor and line editor working with independent authors.
+Recent titles include In Our Time by Ernest Hemingway, The Spirit of Music by Victor L. Wooten, and Humans by Brandon Stanton.
+Susannah is also a developmental and line editor working with independent authors.
 Read more at Noeleditorial.com.

 Who should take this course?